And stay updated with my newsletter.

-What many people do not realize is that the core issue at the center of women’s empowerment is the mother wound.
+The core issue at the center of women’s empowerment is the Mother Wound.

 Comparison: not feeling good enough

 Shame: consistent background sense that there is something wrong with you

 Attenuation: Feeling you must remain small in order to be loved